Find out which forms you need to amend, withdraw, cancel or change approval for a controlled function, including an SMF.

 A notification to cease a controlled function must be used when an approved person no longer performs one or more controlled functions.
 If an approved person ceases to perform controlled functions across firms within the same group, a single notification may be used, ensuring all firms are selected.

 Users must select the relevant firm when starting the application to complete a notification for an individual under that firm.

-A notification should be submitted no later than seven business days after an approved person ceases to perform a controlled function.
-Connect will not accept an effective date more than seven days in advance.
+A notification should be submitted no later than 10 business days after an approved person ceases to perform a controlled function.

 If options ‘Termination of Employment or Contract’, ‘Suspension’ or ‘Other’ are selected in the ‘reason’ field, comprehensive information explaining this reason for this selection must be supplied in the ‘additional information’ field.
 Your application may be delayed if you fail to supply this information.

 We may fine or publicly reprimand an approved person who fails to meet our requirements.
 We might seek to take away their approved person status which would severely affect their employment prospects in the financial services industry.